vele616/monorepo/packages/jobboard/website/content/jobs/associate-project-manager-industrial-design-and-human-factors-current-job-openings-at-magic-leap-inc--yYiAF.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "Current Job Openings at Magic Leap, Inc. is looking for an associate that has experience working in Industrial Design or User Research a plus."
+summary: "Magic Leap is looking for an associate that has experience working in Industrial Design or User Research a plus."
 summaryBackup: "Love #ui/ux, #management, #jira?
 Check out this job post!"
 featured: 20
 ---